Home Science Atom Structure Quantum Number

 • When the value of n increases, the radius or nucleus-electron separation increases.
 Therefore, the size of the orbital also increases.

-How to Find Principal Quantum Numbers?
+How to Find Principal Quantum Number?

 The principal quantum number (n) is always an integer having the value from 1 to ∞.
 The letters K, L, M, … are also used to derive the value of n.